 It is impossible to capture the unique nature of every business in one industry category, and many businesses may operate economic activities that fall into multiple NAICS industry definitions.
-Here, the State may wish to develop appeal procedures such that a business whose industry is not listed as EITE may still yet qualify as EITE at one or more operating location that is determined to present a leakage risk to certain policies.
+Here, the State may wish to develop appeal procedures such that a business whose industry is not listed as EITE may still yet qualify as EITE at one or more operating locations that are determined to present a leakage risk due to certain policies.